jonny-rimek/blog/content/posts/testing-lambda.md

 ## Lambda is event driven

 So far testing lambda seems trivial, but we miss one important piece.
-Unlike an EC2 instance, lambda doesn't exist on it's on, it always runs in response to a certain event.
+Unlike an EC2 instance, lambda doesn't exist on its own, it always runs in response to a certain event.
 That event can be anything from an API Call with API Gateway or a new file in S3 and much more.
 In order to accurately test our lambda, we need to pass in an event.
 This was the part that confused me the most when I was new to AWS, luckily SAM has our back again.
 With `sam local generate-event` you can create events from 24 services.
-Once you created the event, saved it to a file and updated the values to reflect your needs you can invoke the lambda with the event using the following command `sam-beta-cdk local invoke STACKNAME/LOGICAL ID -e FILENAME`.
+Once you created the event, saved it to a file and updated the values to reflect your needs.
+You can invoke the lambda with the event using the following command `sam-beta-cdk local invoke STACKNAME/LOGICAL ID -e FILENAME`.
 Things get a bit tricky if you have nested events, e.g. a s3 event inside a sqs event.
 In this case you have to escape the nested event, you can see an example